 Emotions: despair, confusion, grief-stricken, yearning, brave

-7. Take Time To Honor Your Strengths
+Honor Your Strengths

-Each and every one of us has a unique essence that makes us who we are.
+Each and every one of us (including you!) has a unique essence that makes us who we are.
 And it’s so important for our mental health to be able to tap into that essence, and actually like what we see.

 Being who you are meant to be in this world is freeing.
 It means doing what you want to do with your life, living your truth, and enjoying your own company.